1863 Battle of Camerone

 Mexico - Camerone - Wild vegetation

 Wild tropical vegetation southwest of Camerone.
-The legionnaires considered to reach it and go through as far as Paso del Macho.
-Nevertheless, blocked by Mexicans, they eventually decided to hide themselves in the hacienda.
+The legionnaires considered reaching it and passing through it to Paso del Macho.
+However, blocked by the Mexicans, they finally decided to take refuge in the hacienda.

 La Trinidad Hacienda

-La Trinidad Hacienda was built between 1814 and 1817 by Spanish Lord Ferrer.
-Later becoming the property of the Alarcon family, La Trinidad Hacienda was abandoned in the late 1850s due to the Reform War in Mexico (1858-1860).
-The hacienda was a Spanish colonial building with a farmyard forming a square, flanked by stone-built walls that were about 55 yards (50 m) long and roughly 10 feet (3 m) tall.
-The north side of the building faced the road and had a raised, whitewashed facade with at least one entry (without doors) close to the western corner.
-On the other side of the facade, inside the farmyard, stood a three-room house of an unspecified length, comprising a first/ground floor and an attic.
+La Trinidad Hacienda, where Captain Danjou’s men sought shelter, had been constructed between 1814 and 1817 by a Spanish landowner named Lord Ferrer.
+It later became the property of the Alarcón family, but was abandoned during the Reform War in Mexico (1858–1860).
+The hacienda was a classic Spanish colonial structure, featuring a square farmyard enclosed by stone walls roughly 55 yards (50 m) long and about 10 feet (3 m) high.
+Its northern facade, facing the road, was whitewashed and slightly raised, with at least one open entry near the western corner.
+Inside the yard, on the other side of this wall, stood a three-room house with a ground floor and attic of unspecified dimensions.

-On the western side, the wall was pierced by two large gateless gateways.
-The legionnaires barricaded themselves and a group of 6-8 men was set to guard each gateway.
+On the western side of the compound, the wall was broken by two large, gateless gateways.
+The legionnaires entered and immediately began barricading themselves inside.
+Groups of 6–8 men were assigned to defend each gateway.

-A small group led by Sergeant Morzycki (born in France, a son of a Polish officer) jumped up onto the roof of the house to observe the surroundings.
+Meanwhile, Sergeant Morzycki – a French-born son of a Polish officer – climbed onto the roof with a small group of men to monitor the surroundings.

-On the eastern side of the farmyard, in the southeastern corner, the wall was interrupted by an old opening about 3.3 feet (1 m) wide.
-Around this hole was the ruined wall of a former shed.
-Another group of legionnaires was placed there to guard the opening.
+In the southeast corner of the farmyard, on the eastern wall, there was an old breach – an opening about 3.3 feet (1 m) wide.
+Around it stood the remains of a former shed, partially collapsed.
+Another group of legionnaires was assigned to defend this point.

-Meanwhile, according to Colonel Milan, he and a small group of his cavalrymen hurried to his field camp to inform the rest of the Mexican troops about the situation and to get reinforcements.
+According to Colonel Milan, he and a small group of men returned to his field headquarters to inform the rest of his force of the situation and call in reinforcements.

 Battle of Camerone - Mexico - 1863 - Camarón - Camerone - Hacienda - La Trinidad